starseeker/archival/ayam/src/scripts/readme.txt

  to plain PolyMesh objects
 useaqsisapp.tcl - use Aqsis.app as renderer (MacOSX only!)
-usepixie.tcl - use Pixie as renderer (MacOSX only!)
+usepixie.tcl - use Pixie as renderer (MacOSX only!) aac.tcl - automatically invoke the about mark variants of actions

 Misc:
 aytest.tcl - test Ayam